zspitz/dlr/docs/dlr-overview/common-hosting-model.md

 ![Workflow for running code](media/image3.svg)

-<h2 id="level-one----script-runtimes-scopes-and-executing-files-and-snippets">3.2 Level One -- Script Runtimes, Scopes, and Executing Files and Snippets</h2>
+<h2 id="level-one----script-runtimes-scopes-and-executing-files-and-snippets">3.2 Level One &mdash; Script Runtimes, Scopes, and Executing Files and Snippets</h2>

 For simple application programmability, you want to provide a host object model that dynamic languages code can use.
 You then want to execute files of code that consume that object model.
 You may also want to get the values of variables from the dynamic language code to use dynamic functions as command implementations or event handlers.